ziqimu/Brain-Stroke-Classification/README.md

 | age_log                  | -0.074230     | 0.039161       | -1.895      | 0.05803     |
 | avg glucose level_log    | 0.001876      | 0.007516       | 0.250       | 0.80286     |
 | bmi_log                  | -0.036375     | 0.094335       | -0.386      | 0.69980     |

 Using the Box-Tidwell test, we can see that the log-transformed interaction terms are not significant for age, average glucose level, and BMI, suggesting the linearity assumption holds.

+#### Assumption 3: Independence checking

+Positive autocorrelation detected since the Durbin-Watson statistic is 0.18026, which is close to 0.
+Also it has a p value smaller than 2.2e-16.
+Thus the Durbin-Watson test violates the assumption that variables are independent.

+#### Assumption 4: Outliers and influential points checking

+Since no observations with Cook’s Distance > 0.5 are found, no observations have a significant impact on the model results.
+Thus, the outlier check is satisfied.

 ## Tools
 <div>